SerratedSharp/CSharpWasmRecipes/README.md

     }
 ```

-Using the wrapper, we can retrieve an instance and call instane methods directly on it:
+Using the wrapper, we can retrieve an instance and call instance methods directly:
 ```C#
 ElementWrapper elementWrapper = ElementWrapper.GetElementById("uno-body");
 string elementClasses2 = elementWrapper.GetClass();